2007yl/research-repository/05-README.md

 - Descriptive statistics

 ## Files
-- 04-clean.R: clean
-- 04-analysis.R: analysis
+- 05-analysis.r: clean and analysis
-- 04-report.qmd: report

 ## Notes
 Original data are not included due to privacy/research restrictions.